-- Verification of at least 48 semester hours that include the required 6 semester hours of mathematics and the required 6 semester hours of English. - 2.
-Verification of a 3.0 GPA or higher. - 3.
-Official ACT 34/151 clearances. - 4.
+- 1. Verification of at least 48 semester hours that include the required 6 semester hours of mathematics and the required 6 semester hours of English. - 2.
+Verification of a 3.0 GPA or higher in all three areas mentioned earlier in this catalog. - 3.
+Official state police clearances, child abuse clearances and a record of FBI fingerprint clearances. - 4.
 Completion of the following courses, with a minimum grade of C in teaching area and major courses: